-Source: American Realty Advisors based on data from Redfin and the Federal Reserve Bank of Atlanta's Home Ownership Affordability Monitor as of June 2025.
-"Affordable" means housing costs represent 30% of median household income or less.
+Source: American Realty Advisors based on data from Redfin and the Federal Reserve Bank of Atlanta's Home Ownership Affordable" means housing costs represent 30% of median household income or less.
 Current mortgage rate is as of June 23rd, 2025.
 Current median sale price is as of May 2025.
 Ownership costs include assumptions on property insurance and tax and PMI as of March 2025 from the Federal Reserve Bank of Atlanta.
 Math assumes a 6% down payment, typical of a first-time buyer.

-Amidst easing supply pressures and prohibitive forsale prices, multifamily RevPAF has gained momentum.
+Amidst easing supply pressures and prohibitive for-sale prices, multifamily RevPAF has gained momentum.